BBVAEngineering/ember-cli-webcomponents-bundler/README.md

 ### `autoImport`

 type: `Boolean`
 default: `true`

 Writes the script tags for the bundle(s) in index.html.
 You can disable this option if you want to import the scripts on demand.

 When this option is set to `false`, [webcomponents.js polyfill](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs) is not included in `vendor.js`, so you must import it explicitly before the bundle.

 ### `importStyles`

 type: `Boolean`
 default: `false`

-Allows to import css files in components.
+Allows to import css and scss files in components.
+For sass compiler we use [node-sass](https://sass-lang.com/documentation/js-api).

+### `sassTemplate``

+type: `String`
+default: `./lib/templates/base_css_template.tmpl``

+Use an specific template to the scss->css->css-in-js translation.
+You can add imports or specific js code that you need this way without further modification.

+### `cssTemplate``

+type: `String`
+default: `./lib/templates/base_css_template.tmpl``

+Use an specific template to the css->css-in-js translation.
+You can add imports or specific js code that you need this way without further modification.

 Example: